sefinek24/Genshin-Impact-ReShade/README.md

 ## ✨ 〢 Requirements
 > [!NOTE]
-> Make sure your PC meets the following requirements before installing the mod.
+> Before installing the Stella Mod software, make sure that your computer meets the following requirements.

 | 🗝️ Your PC & Network                      | 📂 Required Dependencies                                                                                                                                                                                              |
 |:-------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|